SystemsApproach/ops/monitor.rst

 microservices.
-This makes the problem challenging, but also critically important because it is often the case that the only way to understand a time-dependent phenomena—such as why a particular resource is over loaded—is understand how multiple independent workflows impact each other.
+This makes the problem challenging, but also critically important because it is often the case that the only way to understand a time-dependent phenomena—such as why a particular resource is over loaded—is to understand how multiple independent workflows impact each other.

 .. sidebar:: Observability